Serrin's overdetermined problems on epigraphs: Introduction

-In Section \ref{Sect-f(0)non-neg} we consider a general locally Lipschitz-continuous $f$ satisfying $f(0) \geq 0$.
-In this framework we prove the \textit{conjecture BCNe} in dimension $N \leq 3$, for possibly unbounded solutions $u$ (see Theorems \ref{Teo2-lip}, \ref{Teo3-lip} and \ref{Teo1-C1}).
-The necessity to consider also unbounded solutions to the Serrin's overdetermined problem \eqref{probleme} comes from the fact that, for some natural functions $f$, the only solutions to \eqref{probleme} are unbounded.
-This is well illustrated by the case of harmonic functions, that is when $f \equiv 0$.
-In this case, there might be no bounded solution to \eqref{probleme}, whereas the function $u(x) =x_N$ is a positive unbounded harmonic function on the half-space $\R^N_+$ with zero Dirichlet boundary condition (see Proposition \ref {prop_princ-maxBCN} and Remark \ref{rem-prop_princ-maxBCN}).

-The proofs are obtained by combining the geometric approach developed by one of the authors in \cite{FVarma} and the monotonicity results we recently obtained in \cite{bfs}.
+In Section \ref{Sect-f(0)non-neg} we consider a general locally Lipschitz-continuous function $f$ satisfying $f(0)\geq 0$ and solutions $u$, bounded or not, to the overdetermined problem \eqref{probleme}.
+In this framework we prove the rigidity of $\Omega$ (i.e., $\Omega$ is a half-space) and the one-dimensional symmetry of $u$ in dimension $N \leq 3$.
+See Theorems \ref{Teo2-lip}, \ref{Teo3-lip} and \ref{Teo1-C1}.

 Section \ref{Sect-f(0) neg} deals with the case of locally Lipschitz-continuous functions $f$ with $f(0) <0$.
-As already mentioned, we first prove a new monotonicity result in any dimension (cf. Theorem \ref{th_overdet-f(0)<0}) and then we deduce the validity of the \textit{conjecture BCNe} for $N \leq 3$, using the geometric approach developed by one of the authors in \cite{FVarma} (see Theorems \ref{Teo2-lip-f(0)<0} and \ref{Teo1-C1-f(0)<0}).
+As previously discussed, we first prove a new monotonicity result valid for any dimension $N \geq 2$ (see Theorem \ref{th_overdet-f(0)<0}) and then we use it to demonstrate the rigidity of $\Omega$ and the one-dimensional symmetry of $u$, when $N \leq 3$.

 Several results used to prove our main conclusions are established in Section \ref{Appendix1}.
 Some of these general results are of independent interest and could be useful for further studies of the nonlinear Poisson equation on unbounded domains.
-For the reader's convenience, the notations used in the paper are collected at the end of Section \ref{Appendix1}.
+Also, for the reader's convenience, the notations used in the paper are collected at the end of Section \ref{Appendix1}.